marcelooblan2016/marcelooblan2016/README.md

 ## Software engineer / Fullstack web developer

-- 🔭 Web Developer since 2012
-- 🌱 A Fullstack web developer, been involved in many projects (s) such as wifi hotspots, payment gateway, online refund system, eCommerce, Software as a service.
-Some of them are Freelance jobs & most of them are Full-Time Project-Based.
+- I have been professionally engaged as a web developer since 2012, with a specialization in full-stack development.
+Over the years, I have cultivated extensive expertise by actively contributing to a diverse array of projects, encompassing various domains such as WiFi hotspots, payment gateways, online refund systems, eCommerce, and Software as a Service (SaaS) solutions.
+My portfolio is a testament to a rich and multifaceted experience, incorporating a blend of freelance and full-time project-based engagements.
 ## Connect with me:

 [<img align="left" alt="marx.oblan" src="https://img.shields.io/badge/website-000000?style=for-the-badge&logo=marx.oblan&logoColor=white" />][website]